-With business intelligence tools so front and center in today’s marketplace, what will we see happen to this sort of popular business methodology as we move forward?
+Many executives now see business intelligence as a key buzzword.
+But what does this mean for the future of business intelligence?
+With business intelligence tools front and center in today’s marketplace, what will we see happen to this sort of popular business methodology as we move forward?

 Collaborative Business Intelligence

 One of the key business intelligence future trends many experts are predicting is a growth of the digital business intelligence world into a space where tools and platforms will become more broad-spectrum and eventually, more collaborative.

 Many of today’s tools are siloed and independently operated by users — unconnected to a broader network.
 However, there is a consensus that the next generation of business intelligence will be geared toward larger sets of users and more connected to greater systems.

 In a prescient ComputerWeekly article in December of 2015, Brian McKenna talked about this kind of innovation in the business intelligence field, saying BI will be provided via “shared, immersive analytic experiences.”